Aaron Jones Girlfriend: Who Is the Packers Running Back Dating?

 It was the 2016 season which really put Jones on the NFL radar, as was simply dominant in every aspect.
 The 5-foot-9 running back averaged 7.7 yards per carry while rushing for 1,773 yards and 17 touchdowns.
 For good measure, he hauled in 28 passes for 233 yards and three scores also.

 Not surprisingly, it didn’t take many games into the 2018 NFL season for Jones to become the Packers’ clear-cut starting running back.
-This is a role he holds currently, and as you can see below, his long-time girlfriend likely has plenty of those No. 33 jerseys.
+Let’s meet his current girlfriend, Crystal Molina.

 READ NEXT: Le’Veon Bell Holdout: Top 2019 Landing Spots for Steelers RB